 A number of work placements in Western Europe are made available to students during Semester 2 in the language services of international organisations, government departments and commercial enterprises.
-These are mostly for students from the European stream of the programme.
 They cannot be guaranteed, however, as they are dependent on the willingness of host organisations to accept students under this arrangement.
 As many students as possible are visited by programme staff during their placements.
 It should be noted that the great majority of these placements are unpaid, and students should thus allow for the necessary cost of travel and accommodation.